Next Discussion

 Birmingham Salon is a public forum for debate where ideas are vigorously scrutinised and no topic is off limits.
 The Salon is a fully participative group, not a series of pre-programmed lectures in which people sit passively and listen.
 Most months we host a debate on a controversial or topical issue.
 The meetings are open to all.

-"The idea of a Salon was invented in 18th Century France, and were central to the intellectual ferment of the end of 18th Century.
+The idea of a Salon was developed in 17th and 18th Century France.
+Typically they were created and organised by the aristocratic ladies, to hear the ideas of the great thinkers of the time, to debate their meaning, for entertainment, because they believed ideas were important and because they wanted to know where the world was going, and of course to flirt.
+The Salon was central to the intellectual ferment of the end of 18th Century.
 They hosted the great thinkers of the time; Diderot, Rousseau, Voltaire.
-They were the scenes of excitement, outrage, the shock of the new, in a time when ‘the new’ still seemed possible.
+They were the scenes of excitement, outrage, and the shock of the new in a time when ‘the new’ still seemed possible.
 They signalled a time when the future was still an unwritten book.

 Leeds SalonLeeds Salon